cwrc/CWRC-WriterBase/README.md

 #### Configuration within documents

-Configuration information can be included in the documents themselves, to override project settings:
+Configuration information can be included in the XML documents themselves, to override project settings:

 `XML/RDF mode`

-You can set the mode for the given document with a cw:mode setting in the RDF:
+Set the mode with a cw:mode setting in the RDF section:

 ```
 <rdf:Description rdf:about="http://localhost:8080/editor/documents/null">